 We explore stunning deserted beaches, looking at Wheatear, Twite and Chough.
 Croft land should prove good for farmland birds including Corncrake and Stonechat.
 Overhead we watch for Golden Eagle, Peregrine and possibly Merlin, and Otter frequent the seaweedy coasts.

 We visit the gardens of Colonsay House, good for warblers and migrants as well as woodland flora and fauna, and famous as one of the finest rhododendron gardens in Scotland.
 As well as the first emerging orchids, there should be a variety of wildflowers on the machair with carpets of bluebells, primrose and ransoms all present in the verges and understorey.

 We walk across the sandy tidal causeway (called The Strand) to the RSPB farmed and managed island of Oransay.
 The island has been designated as both a Site of Special Scientific Interest (SSSI) and a Special Protection Area (SPA) for its Chough and Corncrake populations.
 Other important breeding birds include Lapwing, Redshank, Twite, Snipe, Skylark and Linnet.
 If time and tide allow, we will visit the historic ruins of a 14th century Augustinian priory, one of the best preserved pre-Reformation churches in Scotland.
 To fully appreciate the island, we will walk up to four miles when we visit Oransay.

 Saturday: Return to Nethy Bridge

-After breakfast on Islay we return to the mainland, returning to Nethy Bridge via Oban, arriving late afternoon.
+After breakfast and our last morning on Colonsay we return to the mainland, returning to Nethy Bridge via Oban, arriving early evening.